 Blair County Tag

 Altoona is a city known for its vast railroading history.
-And, while there are several great places in the city to learn about this aspect of the region’s history, there are few places to learn about the other historically important aspects of life in the…READ MORE
+And, while there are several great places in the city to learn about this aspect of the region’s history, including the Railroaders Memorial Museum and Fort Roberdeau, there are few places to learn about the…READ MORE

 For as long as it’s been a community, Altoona has been tied to transportation.
 In fact, it was the Pennsylvania Railroad that founded the town in 1849, as they needed a shop and maintenance complex in the middle of the state.
 By 1880, with the…READ MORE